Reference 06 — User data packing into the graph¶

 100 GB/s |

-There is no fundamental change to the API, the wire format, or the addressing scheme across this range.
+Across this range there is no fundamental change to the API, the wire format, or the addressing scheme.
 What changes is:

-Transport module loaded (UART for RC, TCP for IMU, SHM for ADC, RDMA for HPC).
+Transport module loaded — UART for RC, TCP for IMU, shared memory for ADC, RDMA for HPC.

-QoS settings (best-effort for high-rate, reliable for control, transient-local for shared state).
+QoS — best-effort for high-rate, reliable for control,

-The protocol’s job is to be invariant under these knobs; the user’s job is to choose the knobs.
+The protocol’s job is to be invariant under these knobs; the application’s job is to choose them.

 Same-substrate operations: mix, split, concat¶

 A structured TLV (any type with opt.PL=1) can be manipulated structurally without touching bytes.
-These operations are useful in routers, transforms, and any code that aggregates / disassembles structured TLVs.
+These operations serve routers, transforms, and any code that aggregates or disassembles structured TLVs.

 Concat: merge two structured TLVs of the same type¶

-A structured tr::wire::tlv_t carries its members in a children vector, so these operations are expressed directly on that vector (see the wire module); the leaf payload spans keep borrowing their original buffers — no bytes are copied until you re-encode.
+A structured tr::wire::tlv_t carries its members in a children vector, so these operations are expressed directly on that vector (see the wire module); the leaf payload spans keep borrowing their original buffers — no bytes are copied until re-encoding.

 tr::wire::tlv_t a = /* … */; // SETTINGS {NAME "x", VALUE 1}